Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 -   As the owner of this website I would like to provide a platform to encourage users to share their favourite recipes with other members of the community.

--   As the owner, I want to users to browse and find recipes that suit their tastes.
+-   As the owner, I want users to browse and find recipes that suit their tastes.

 -   As the owner, I want to allow users to create additional recipe types if they would like.